Skip to main content

 Patellar Dislocations

-Patella or kneecap glides up and down the boney groove of your thigh bone to ensure smooth knee movement.
+The patella or kneecap glides up and down the bony groove of your thigh bone to ensure smooth knee movement.
 This groove is known as the trochlear groove.
-When your muscles become weaker or suffer trauma, it results in the dislocation of the kneecap
+When your muscles become weaker or suffer trauma, it results in the dislocation of the kneecap.

-Patellar dislocations affect more females, particularly between the age group of 10 to 17.
+Patellar dislocations affect more females, particularly those between the ages of 10 and 17.

 Muscle Imbalance

-You can locomote easily when your ligaments, tendons, and muscles move in a synchronized movement.
+You can locomote efficiently when your ligaments, tendons, and muscles move synchronously.
 For example, your lower leg muscles work together to enable your knee to extend and flex.

 Any imbalance in this system can result in an injury, affecting your knee mobility.
 You can’t straighten your knee if your hamstrings become tight or your quadriceps weaken.